Vivonne Bay, Kangaroo Island, South Australia © Jess Caldwell

-Bright blue waters, soft sand and incredible surf are just a few things you’ll enjoy at any one of Australia’s most beautiful beaches.
+Bright blue waters, soft sand and incredible surf are just a few things you’ll enjoy at any one of Australia’s most iconic beaches.

 Beaches are a favourite Australian pastime.
 Whether it’s a game of cricket, an early-morning surf or a lie in the sunshine, beach culture truly encapsulates the 'no worries' attitude that defines so much of Australia.
 The beach is a place that exudes calm and relaxation, and with so much coastline to go around, it’s not hard to find a quiet space of sand all to yourself.